caliswagilistic/lsfg-vk-qt-ui/README.md

 this application is held together by numerous paperclips and rubber bands

-i would add an app image but it made the app look significantly worse for me and im too lazy to figure it out right now
+i would add an appimage but it made the app look significantly worse for me and im too lazy to figure it out right now

 i should probably add code comments